WEAPONS, DANGEROUS INSTRUMENTS, EXPLOSIVES, FIREWORKS, AND PERSONAL PROTECTION DEVICES ON CAMPUS

 - Name of the requesting individual(s) and name(s) of individuals for whom the exception request is being made;

 - Contact information for the requesting individual(s), including:

 - telephone number

 - email address

 - mailing address;

-- detailed description of how the weapon/item/material will or may be used,
+- Identify how the weapon will or may be used.

 Personal Safety Devices Permitted on University of Arizona Property

 Pursuant to Arizona Board of Regents Policies 5-302(12) and 5-308(E)(17), the following personal safety devices are permitted on University of Arizona property:

 - Over-the-counter, commercially available electroshock devices, including conducted electrical weapons designed to protect personal safety from physical attacks by other people